MiloshN/stapraksakaze/README.md

 ## About The Project

-This is a basic blog template built with [Gatsby](https://www.gatsbyjs.com/) and [Static CMS](https://github.com/StaticJsCMS/static-cms).
+This is a minimalist blog template built with [Gatsby](https://www.gatsbyjs.com/) and [Static CMS](https://github.com/StaticJsCMS/static-cms) for a hassle-free blogging experience.

+Deploy it on Netlify at zero cost! 🤑

+Customize the user interface by easily tweaking the CSS and code in this repository. 👨‍💻

+If you're satisfied with the default setup, simply hit the 'Deploy to Netlify' button and start sharing your ideas effortlessly. 💪

 ### Built With